Dantdmnl/Share_Manager/CONTRIBUTING.md

 3. **Create a Branch**: Create a new branch for your feature or bug fix: git checkout -b feature/your-feature-name

 4. **Make Changes**: Make your changes in the codebase.
-Ensure that your code adheres to the project's coding standards.
+Ensure that your code adheres to the project's coding standards (see below).

-5. **Test Your Changes**: Run any existing tests to ensure your changes do not break the application.
-If applicable, add new tests for your feature.
+5. **Test Your Changes**: Run the validation script and lint checks to ensure your changes do not break the application.

 6. **Commit Your Changes**: Commit your changes with a descriptive message: git commit -m "Add feature: your feature description"